Accommodation on the Lampeter Campus

 Our relatively small campus ensures our students benefit from a close community atmosphere with excellent sports and leisure facilities on site.

-The University accommodation consists of about 8 different residences ranging in size from 4/8 roomed halls.
+The University accommodation consists of three different residences ranging in size from 4/7 roomed flats.
 All of the rooms are self-catering and a number of rooms have en-suite facilities and disabled access.

 We can offer accommodation for disabled students in our en-suite halls and have a number of suites in Lloyd Thomas Hall with facilities such as accessible bathrooms and variegated height work surfaces.
 Disabled students should contact the Accommodation Officer with details of their requirements at the earliest opportunity.